Gold Technology Group

 - X-Ray Fluorescence

-- ICP-MS and Laser Ablation ICP-MS (including time resolved LA-ICP-MS), also equipped for high sulfur minerals
+- ICP-MS and Laser Ablation ICP-MS (including time resolved LA-ICP-MS), also equipped for high sulphur minerals

 - X-ray photoelectron spectroscopy (XPS), ultraviolet photoelectron spectroscopy (UPS), auger electron spectroscopy (AES) and ion scattering spectroscopy (ISS)